Han Kang wins Nobel Prize in literature for ‘intense poetic prose’ confronting human fragility | KRDO

 Eventually, the committee reaches a collection of “about 20 names,” which is then narrowed down to a shortlist of five authors.
 “That’s where the real work starts,” Mattson said.

-Each committee member then has to “read everything by these five writers” as they begin to hone in on a single winner.
+Each committee member then has to “read everything by these five writers” as they begin to home in on a single winner.

 Announcing the award, Mats Malm, permanent secretary of the Swedish Academy, said Han was “having an ordinary day” and had “just finished supper with her son” when he phoned to congratulate her.